Witt Orison “Lefty” Guise

 Ted and Red Sox pitcher Mickey Harris sitting dejected in the Red Sox clubhouse after the game:

-A Boston Globe cartoon of Harry “the Cat” Breecher, Enos Slaughter, and some fine St. Louis Cardinals’ defense that helped defeat the Red Sox:
+A Boston Globe cartoon of Harry “the Cat” Breechen, Enos Slaughter, and some fine St. Louis Cardinals’ defense that helped defeat the Red Sox:

 Baseball and the End of World War Two in Europe and Asia